stein-bmcc/eleventy-personal-site-alecardena/_site/eat_music_website_layout.md

     </p>

     <p>
-        For this project, I was part of a group tasked with creating a business model, ad, storyboard, wireframe, and mock-up for a streaming service.
-We chose to create an affordable music-streaming website.
-I was in charge of creating the wireframes and mock-ups.
-I used Figma to do so.
-I also used Photoshop to edit some of the images.
+        As part of a dynamic class group project, we were challenged to create a comprehensive business model, ad, storyboard, wireframe, and mock-up for a cutting-edge streaming service.
+After careful consideration, we decided to develop an affordable music-streaming website that would appeal to a wide range of users.
+I was responsible for creating the wireframes and mock-ups, utilizing Figma to bring my ideas to life.
+To ensure the highest level of quality and attention to detail, I also used Photoshop to edit some of the images, resulting in a visually stunning and user-friendly website that would provide a seamless music-streaming experience for our target audience.
+Overall, this project allowed me to strengthen my design skills and collaborate effectively within a team to bring our collective vision to fruition.
     </p>

     <div class="back_function">